-Free of any plant-based protein boosters, this looks like the profile of a canned food containing only a limited amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet product containing a limited amount of meat.

-Hill’s Prescription Diet Z/D is a plant-based canned dog food using a limited amount of hydrolyzed chicken liver as its main source of animal protein.
+Hill’s Prescription Diet Z/D Canine is a canned dog food using a limited amount of named meat as its dominant source of animal protein.